evmos/evmos/docs/protocol/moduleaccounts.md

 All modules have their own module account.
 Think of this as a wallet that can only be controlled by that module.
 Below is a table of modules, their respective wallet addresses and permissions.

+### Permisions and their meaning

+`burner`  This account has the permission to burn or destroy tokens.
+`minter` This account has permission to mint or create new tokens.
+`staking` This account has permission to stake tokens on behalf of it's owner.

 | Name                    | Address                                             | Permissions        |
 | :---------------------- | :-------------------------------------------------- | :----------------- |